bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  6
 ```

-Above, Modernizr looks to detect screens above 640 pixels wide,
+<p>Above, Modernizr looks to detect screens above 640 pixels wide,
 primarily desktops, and then loads the tabs.js file based off of this
 condition.
 It is important to note that this condition is tested only
 once, when the page loads, and that is it.
 Should a user resize the
 page, this condition will not be retested.
 Should this condition need to
-be retested, additional JavaScript would need to be included.
+be retested, additional JavaScript would need to be included.</p>

 <h4>Conditionally Running Scripts</h4>

-Using Modernizr, all of the HTML5 and CSS3 features they detect may be
+<p>Using Modernizr, all of the HTML5 and CSS3 features they detect may be
 tested within JavaScript.
 For example, it may be worth disabling
 tooltips on mobile devices due to not having hover capabilities, and
 instead showing the tooltip in plain text on the screen.
 The script for
 calling these tooltips could be wrapped in a Modernizr condition,
-preventing the script from loading on smaller screens.
+preventing the script from loading on smaller screens.</p>

 ```
  1  $(document).ready(function() {